 The Local Markets

-Suggested and made by professionals of taste
+Suggested and created by the professionals of taste

 The golden and fried artichokes are an excellent appetizing side dish, different from the usual and perfect as finger food for an aperitif.